SilverDash/AP-UT99/worlds/ut99/docs/en_UT99.md

 ## What is the goal of Unreal Tournament?

 The vanilla goal of Unreal Tournament is to beat all the ladders fully to unlock the final set of challenges.
-4 maps the final being the 1 on 1 with Xan.
+4 maps the final being the 1-on-1 with Xan.
 Beat Xan to win the game.

 ## What Unreal Tournament items can appear in other players' worlds?